 - Brown Book Exchange – This Facebook group allows students to buy, sell, or trade books.
 This is considerably cheaper than Amazon or Chegg, plus no shipping necessary!
 You can often find textbooks online as well!
 Brown University Buying and Selling – This Facebook group is a forum where students can buy and sell from each other at affordable prices.

-- LED Light Bulbs – All first year students receive a free LED light bulb from the Office of Energy and Environmental Initiatives in Facilities.
+- LED Light Bulbs – All first-year students receive a free LED light bulb from the Office of Sustainability in Facilities.
 LEDs use at least 75% less electricity than incandescent light bulbs and last up to 25 times longer.
 EcoReps also hold periodic light bulb swap events throughout the year where students can trade their fluorescent light bulbs for LEDs.

 - Reusable bags - You can get a reusable canvas bag at the Resource Fair during orientation!
 Otherwise, see below for other places to buy reusable bags.